 This nearly unbearable time of year gets even worse with the appearance of black ice, the thin and transparent coating of ice that can be found on paved roads.
-Since it blends in with the pavement, black ice can be very difficult to spot.
+Since it blends in with the pavement, navigating black ice can be very difficult.
 That’s why we would like to share with our fellow New Yorkers a few important tips for navigating black ice.

 First, you should know how to identify black ice.
 It will be slightly darker and more reflective than the rest of the road.
 While a road may seem fine to drive on because the snow has been plowed, there still could be black ice lingering.

 Roads on bridges and overpasses are often the first to freeze and the last to thaw.
 Keep this in mind and take it extra slow while driving over these structures.